tungto/data-structure-and-algo/README.md

     -   if value < middle => move the right down
     -   if value = middle return index
 -   If never find the value, return -1

+### BIG O

+-   worst: O(log n)

+## 5.3 Naive String Search

+### Pseudo code

+-   loop over the long string
+-   loop over the short string
+-   if the char don't match, break out the inner loop
+-   if the char match, the inner loop can finish and the match found, increment the count
+-   return the count

 # 6. Sorting Algorithm